sreetui/one-time-loan-payment/README.md

 one-time-loan-payment

 # Notes
-This is just a sample Loan Payment application to demonstrate the usage of Angular  Reactive forms with validations, Ngrx State management, RxJs operators and standalone components.
+This is just a sample Loan Payment application to demonstrate the usage of Angular  Reactive forms with validations, Ngrx State management, RxJs operators, Signal/Computed Signal and standalone components.

 Supported browsers: Chrome

+The payment layout is implemented by using CSS Grid.

 This is responsive application.
 Please check "Loan Payment Screenshots.pdf" under root project "one-time-loan-payment" folder for detailed information